ClementNerma/Rave/docs/books/hybrid.md

 _Tip:_ All signed type has its unsigned counterpart, which is basically this type prefixed by the `u` symbol.
 What are unsigned numbers?
 These are numbers that don't have a positive or negative sign, so they are always positive.
 For example, `uint32` will handle numbers from `0` to `4,294,967,295` while `uint16` while deal with numbers from `0` to `65,536`.

-For very large numbers, you can use the `int64`, `uint64`, `int128` or even `uint128` type (this last one handles from `0` to `~ 3.4 E +38`, so really huge numbers).
+For very large numbers, we can use the `int64`, `uint64`, `int128` or even `uint128` type (this last one handles from `0` to `~ 3.4 E +38`, so really huge numbers).

 _NOTE :_ Here the `E` symbols refers to `10^`: `3.4 E +38` refers to `3.4 x 10^38`.

 ### Floating-point numbers

 SilverNight also supports floating-point numbers.
 There are two signed types for them, `float`, `double`.
-Unlike integers, their isn't unsigned floating-point number types.
+Unlike integers, there isn't unsigned floating-point number types.

 Their ranges is huge but, where numbers have an exact value, these types have a limited precision: